fintech-systems/libvirt-whmcs/README.md

 ### WHMCS Addon Module

-- Display libvirt nodes and guests
+- Display libvirt nodes and domains
-- Display number of vCPUs and RAM in use by all domains
+- Display the number of vCPUs and RAM in use by a domain
 - Display the total number of vCPUs and RAM commissioned on the nodes
 - Button to fetch nodes and domains based on libvirst server defined in WHMCSnodes